circle circle

 Answer

-Most consumers are interested in their rights relating to the sale of goods, the provision of services, and the setting aside of unfair terms.
+Most consumers are interested in their legal rights relating to the sale of goods, the provision of services, and the setting aside of unfair terms.

 The Act requires that all goods sold must match the description provided, be fit for any purpose specified by the consumer and be of satisfactory quality.